mohdfareed/machine-setup/README.md

 Some machines can have private configurations that cannot be shared publicly.
-These configurations can be stored in a private directory and provided to the machine's setup script as an argument, where supported.
+These configurations can be stored in a private directory and provided to the machine's setup script as an argument.

 The following are the private configuration files supported on all machines: